 - Why You Won’t Get An Argument From Me

-When I’m not writing or speaking, I’m helping homeschooling families (I used to be a preschool / elementary / jr high teacher) or spending time with my own wonderful family – we’re something of a cross between the Ingalls, the Waltons, and the Von Trapps.
+When I’m not writing or speaking, I’m often helping homeschooling families (I used to be a preschool / elementary / jr high teacher) or spending time with my own wonderful family – we’re something of a cross between the Ingalls, the Waltons, and the Von Trapps.
 (If you’re here because you’ve met my family or attended one of their concerts, then yes, I’m the one who doesn’t sing!)
-I especially love doing gloriously messy craft projects with my adorable nephews.
-And in the beginning of 2017, I married scholar, author, and speaker Andrew Lazo!
-(Read our story here.)
+I especially love doing gloriously messy craft projects with my adorable nieces and nephews.

 My Official Bio (the one they print in my books)